cypress-io/cypress-documentation/source/guides/dashboard/organizations.md

   - Download the certificate and upload that to the Cypress Dashboard.
   {% imgTag /img/dashboard/organizations/okta-download-certificate-for-cypress-dashboard.png "Download Certificate" %}
 1. Navigate to the **Assignments** tab and grant your users access to the Cypress Dashboard.
+1. {% urlHash "Save and test the configuration" Save-and-Test %}.

 #### SAML